emilebosch/selfie/README.md

 ## Under the hood

+It's actually really simple.
 It basically relies on a couple of components.
 PhantomJS, and ImageMagick.
 It uses PhantomJS's, `save_screenshot` method to capture a screenshot.
 And ImageMagic's ``compare`` and ``convert`` to make a diff and measure the difference.
+It uses ERB to generate up a report.

-## Contribute!
+## Contribute

-Awesome please help me out!
+Awesome, please help me out!
 This is cool, but it can be much cooler, friendlier.
 More awesome.
 A couple of things on my wishlist!

 - A assert `snap_and_compare! 'home', threshold: 0.05`
 - snap! with a given element